devfabiosilva/witsml21parser/README.md

         {arrays=12, dateTime=17, enums=14, long64s=9, measures=18, strings=106, total=176}
 ```

+### Executing Python 3 WITSML 2.1 to BSON parser

+TODO

 # BENCHMARKS

-Primary benchmarks in Java had been shown that in WITSML 1.4.1.1 parsing objects are 56 % faster than JAXB in Java application.
+Primary benchmarks in Java had been shown that WITSML 1.4.1.1 parsing objects are 56 % faster than JAXB in Java application.

 JAXB only parses XML objects and store their values in respective Java objects.
-In other hand, WITSML BSON parser not only parses XML objects in C structs but it creates BSON objects and add objects to BSON and serialize it and parses it to Java object.
+In other hand, WITSML BSON parser not only parses XML objects in C structs but it creates BSON objects, adds objects to BSON, serializes it and parses it to Java native byte object.

-Wait.
-But how WITSML BSON parser is faster doing more stuffs than JAXB?
+But wait!
+How is WITSML BSON parser faster than JAXB doing more stuffs?

 Answer is simple.